On the previous page we looked at:

 Keep practicing.
 With a good hip snap and good timing, you will find that steps 1-6 are enough to get you upright, with the sweep over the surface and no vertical downwards strike.
 Some feel that makes for a better roll.

-However in very rough water there may be no recognisable surface, and the sweep phase isn't very effective if you're in a very short playboat.
+However in very rough water there may be no recognisable surface.
+Also, the sweep phase isn't very effective if you're in a very short playboat.
 That makes a vertical downwards strike very useful.

 There are many other rolls.
 Some say thirty-five but it's like the Kama Sutra, it depends how you count.